EwenQuim/ewenquim.github.io/articles/2-linux-aliases.md

 ## 2. Tip: Start your aliases with a comma

-*Why this monstrosity ?
-I've never seen a command beginning with a comma !*
+*'Why this monstrosity ?
+I've never seen a command beginning with a comma !'*

 Absolutely, and that's why we will do this.
 It allows two things:

 - Avoid collisions with existing commands
 - Display your custom commands easily

-As explained in this old but useful [article](https://rhodesmill.org/brandon/2009/commands-with-comma/), this little known trick allows to display every custom command/alias by typing the comma then typing `tab`.
+As explained in this old but useful [article](https://rhodesmill.org/brandon/2009/commands-with-comma/)[^comma], this little known trick allows to display every custom command/alias by typing the comma then typing `tab`.
 It looks like this:

 ![-](../assets/2-aliases.png)